x-tabdeveloping/dire-jax/docs/source/benchmarking.rst

     # and print the results ...
     print(results)

-    # You can also visualize the benchmark, check how the persistence homology
+    # You can also visualize the benchmark and check how the persistence homology
-    # changes between the original data and the embedding, and compute several
+    # changes between the original data and the embedding
-    # goodness-of-fit metrics for comparison
     viz_benchmark(reducer,
                   features,
                   labels=labels,